Science Department Courses

 0322h Full Year 1 Credit Grades 10-11

 Honors Chemistry follows the New York State Science Learning Standards curriculum, as well as various additional topics.
 The pacing and depth of the course is more demanding than Regents Chemistry.
 Complex algebra and problem-solving skills will be utilized.
 Instruction centers on deeper, more rigorous science principles with intensity at the college level.
 Students are expected to be independent readers and learners of basic concepts related to this course.
-This course has a mandatory lab requirement and culminates with the required Chemistry Regents examination in June.
+This course has a mandatory 1200-minute lab requirement, 3 required state labs, and culminates with a required Regents Exam in June.

-Prerequisites: Biology, Earth Science.
+Prerequisites: Biology, Earth and Space Science.
 Recommended preparation: Geometry, and concurrent enrollment in Algebra 2 Honors.

 AP CHEMISTRY

 AP Chemistry is an introductory college-level chemistry course that provides students with a foundation to support future advanced coursework in chemistry.
-Students will cultivate their understanding of chemistry through inquiry-based investigations as they explore content such as Chemical Reactions, Kinetics, Thermochemistry, Equilibrium, Acid sand Bases and Electrochemistry among others.
+This course is extremely fast paced and requires strong math and abstract reasoning skills for success.
+Students will cultivate their understanding of chemistry through inquiry-based investigations as they explore content such as Chemical Reactions, Kinetics, Thermochemistry, Equilibrium, Acids and Bases and Electrochemistry among others.
 A summer assignment will be required and assessed on the first day of school.
 Students will be encouraged and prepared to take the AP Chemistry exam given in May.
+Prerequisite: Biology, Earth and Space Science.
+Recommended preparation: Algebra 2 Honors, or concurrent enrollment.

 PHYSICAL SCIENCE: PHYSICS